Wonderful Wanderings

 The Park Inn by Radisson Luxembourg City

 On my second trip to Luxembourg city, I stayed at the Park Inn by Radisson.
-My room was big, personnel was very friendly and in the morning there was a nice breakfast buffet.
+My room was big, the staff was very friendly and in the morning there was a nice breakfast buffet.
 The Park Inn is only a 10-minute walk from the historical center and I can highly recommend staying here.

 Read reviews on TripAdvisor / Book a room